-Amidst massive protests, Soviet tanks and more than 600,000 troops rolled into Prague and hundreds of people (including the government) were arrested.
-The invasion made clear that that the Soviet system was unwilling and unable to change.
-Reform would not be tolerated.
+Amidst massive protests, 2,000 Soviet tanks and more than 600,000 troops rolled into Prague, and hundreds of people (including the government) were arrested.
+The invasion made clear that that the Soviet system was unwilling and unable to change, and reform would not be tolerated.

 A period of ‘normalisation’ then ensued, during which a new leadership introduced curbs on the press and a prohibition of the formation of any other political parties.

-A few scuffles were the best the civilian population had offered by way of resistance, and most were left to keep sad vigils in Wenceslas Square.
+But on the whole, a few scuffles were the best the civilian population could offer by way of resistance, and most were left to keep sad vigils in Wenceslas Square.

 Most countries offered only vocal criticism following the invasion.
 On the night of the invasion, Canada, Denmark, France, Paraguay, the United Kingdom and the United States requested a meeting of the United Nations Security Council at which the Czechoslovak ambassador Jan Mužík denounced the invasion.
 Soviet ambassador Jacob Malik insisted the Warsaw Pact actions were “fraternal assistance” against “antisocial forces”.